2018ik/2018ik.github.io/_wiki/overcomer.markdown

 ## Background

 Overcomers are believers who lived the proper Christian life of running the race to gain Christ (1 Cor.
 9:24) and have fought the good fight against Satan and his kingdom of darkness for God's kingdom (Eph.
-6:10-19)
+6:10-19).
+These are they who love the Lord with the first love, are empowered by the Lord, and enjoy the Lord who set them as a seal on His heart and His arm (S.S.
+8:6).

 ## Significance